tobiasrask/space-fast-track/README.md

 ### How to solve the challenge?

-In this example we use graph, heap and A* algorithm to find shortest route through network of given satellites.
+In this example we use vectors, graph, heap and A* search algorithm to find the shortest route through network of given satellites.

 Run program by using [npm](https://www.npmjs.com/):